marcusgia2505/classsExGameInstructions/docs/Run.rst

     Select games from own and ready-made games.
 The selected game opens up as soon as you click on it.

 login QR code
     Click on QR code to display the QR code for login.
-The QR code page also provides some details about other ways to login (see `Login of participants and test participants`)
+The QR code page also provides some details about other ways to login (see `Login of participants and test participants`_)

 add test participants
     This button will open a test participant in a new tab.
 This can be very useful to test classEx games.
+If you want to open multiple test players at a time, just hold the Crtl-button and click several times on the test player icon.

 diagnosis mode
     In the diagnosis mode you can see all variables for the lecturer and the participants, which makes detecting programming errors much easier.
 It is only useful if you use advanced programing.